jlord/essential-electron/index.md

 ## Packaging

-Once your app is built, you can package it with the command-line tool `electron-packager` for Mac, Windows or Linux.
+Once your app is built, you can package it with the <span class="def">command-line tool</span> `electron-packager` for Mac, Windows or Linux.
 Add scripts for this to your `package.json`.
+Check out resources below for getting your app in the Mac and Windows app stores.

 ### Next: [More resources](#more-resources)